Fears over containing novel coronavirus grow as cases outside China spike - Local News 8

 Cases rise in Middle East

-Attention has also turned to Iran, which only recently began reporting its first cases, and on Friday confirmed two additional deaths and 13 new infections.
+Attention has also turned to Iran, which only recently began reporting its first cases.
+On Saturday the health ministry confirmed 15 new infections and one death, state news agency IRNA reported.

 Iranian health officials said the source of the virus in the country could be a Chinese worker who works in the city of Qom, about 140 kilometers (87 miles) south of the capital Tehran, and had recently traveled to China.

-In total, four people have died in the country and 18 infections have been confirmed.
+In total, five people have died in the country and 28 infections have been confirmed.
 Officials warned the coronavirus may have spread to every city in the country.

 “The spread of the coronavirus started in Qom and has reached other cities in the country like Tehran, Babol, Arak, Isfahan, Rasht and other cities due to people traveling.
 There is a possibility that it exists in all cities across the country,” said Minnou Mohraz, a member of the National Committee for Infectious Diseases at the Ministry of Health.